Get a quote

 Do they accept Credit Cards?

-Visa and Mastercard are accepted in Quito, but will not be accepted in the rural areas.
+Visa and Mastercard are accepted in big cities, but will not be accepted in the rural areas.
 Check with your bank regarding any charges applicable.

 Are there any ATM’s available during the trek?